HomeHow To GuidesHow To Build an In-Ground Fire Pit

 One of the advantages of building a fire pit – is individual creativity – You get to choose the type of fire pit that best suits your yard.
 Do you want to build a Round, Square, or Rectangular fire pit?
 Should it be above-ground or flush to the ground?

-Simply pick your design, the number of people you want to accommodate, and maybe most importantly – your budget for your fire pit design.
+Pick your design, the number of people you want to accommodate, and maybe most importantly, your fire pit design budget.
 Get creative – and build the fire pit that checks all your boxes!

 “The Round Fire Pit” [Above Ground]

-The Concrete Paver fire pit design – is one of the simplest types you can build.
-A concrete paver fire pit also looks great on top of a concrete patio and a lawn.
+The Concrete Paver fire pit design is one of the simplest types you can build.
+It looks great on a concrete patio or lawn.

 “Ground Level Fire Pit”

-While not as attractive as other fire pit options, a flush-to-the-ground fire pit will work perfectly well and can be built for a very low price.
+While not as attractive as other fire pit options, a flush-to-the-ground fire pit will work perfectly well and can be built cheaply.

 garden fire pit